-In this review, I will take a look at the newest of the Penn Slammer saltwater spinning series of reels.
-The Penn Slammer III was released in 2016 and was a winner for the best new product at iCast 2016 in the category of “Best Saltwater Reel”.
+In this review, I will examine the newest Penn Slammer saltwater spinning series of reels.
+The Penn Slammer III was released in 2016 and won the best new product at iCast 2016 in the “Best Saltwater Reel.”

-So what is it that has made the Penn Slammer such a great reel for all these years and why would you want to add one of these to your arsenal of fishing equipment?
+So, what has made the Penn Slammer such an excellent reel for all these years, and why would you want to add one of these to your fishing equipment?
 Well, the simple answer is DURABILITY.

 The Bottom Line

-- As close to waterproof as they come with a water resistant IPX6 rating.
+• They are as close to waterproof as they come with a water-resistant IPX6 rating.

 The PENN Slammer III is back by popular demand.
 Built for heavy duty fishing from either boat or shore, and trusted by charter captains all over the world.
 The Slammer III reels feature our new IP67 Sealed System which keeps water out of the gear box and drag system.

-The drag system is also sealed with what Penn refers to as the Sealed Slammer.
-This means that if you are to dunk the reel or drop it in the sand that all you have to do is rinse it with fresh water when you get back from your trip, you do not need to disassemble the reel.
+The drag system is also sealed with what Penn calls the Sealed Slammer.
+This means that if you are to dunk the reel or drop it in the sand, all you have to do is rinse it with fresh water when you get back from your trip.
+You do not need to disassemble the reel.

-The Penn Slammer III comes in 8 models that range from a 3500 with 10 lbs of drag and a retrieve rate of 37″ up to the monster 10500 model that has 60 lbs of drag with a 43″ retrieve rate so you are sure to find a model to fit your targeted species.
+The Penn Slammer III comes in 8 models that range from a 3500 with 10 lbs of drag and a retrieve rate of 37″ up to the monster 10500 model that has 60 lbs of drag and a 43″ retrieve rate, so you are sure to find a model to fit your targeted species.

 Features